dmidlo/histdata.com-tools/README.md

 under the sidecar package resources.
-On a bundled platform wheel, `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, default sidecar startup requires an operator-provided Temporal executable through the sidecar lifecycle command or an explicit foreground opt-out.
+On a bundled platform wheel, `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, default sidecar startup requires an operator-provided Temporal executable through the sidecar lifecycle command.
 The bundled executable and the Python Temporal SDK are separate concerns: base installs provide the SDK, while bundled platform wheels provide the local Temporal server executable.

 Default sidecar submissions are built from resolved runtime context and `RunRequest`, not `config.ARGS`.
-The foreground runtime and `config.ARGS` global argument state are explicit compatibility surfaces for `--foreground` and legacy foreground behavior only during the deprecation window.
 New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities.
-Foreground is not a long-term supported execution model and is eligible for removal after the documented release window and final release note.
+Remaining `config.ARGS` usage belongs to legacy helper surfaces that still accept explicit argument dictionaries; it is not part of runtime selection.

 #### Lifecycle and Diagnostics